bioexcel/cwl-engine-guide/docs/arvados.md

 ## Features

-Arvados is perhaps the most feature-rich workflow engine for executing CWL, with multiple
+Arvados is perhaps the most feature-rich workflow engine for executing CWL, with multiple options for access.
+It has co-evolved with CWL as its native workflow format, supporting almost all CWL features.

 ## GUI